Trophy Case

 Goal: Fundraising

-If you are raising money for a charity or non-profit organization, tap into your audience’s sense of moral incentives when structuring your prizes.
-The tried-and-true 50-50 fundraiser format, with half of the entry fees going to the charity and the other half going to winners of a raffle or competition works as both a moral and an economic incentive.
-Participants will feel more justified paying an entry fee knowing that part of the funds are getting put towards a good cause.
+If you are raising money for a charity or non-profit organization, tap into your audience's sense of moral incentives when structuring your prizes.
+The tried-and-true 50-50 fundraiser format, with half of the entry fees going to the charity and the other half to the winners of a raffle or competition, serves as both a moral and an economic incentive.

 Not-so-Grand Prizes to Maintain Participation and Engagement